scalabridgelondon/scaladays-madrid-2023-scalabridge/README.md

 * For the [Stoop][stoop] project, [PLAI][plai] will guide the students through the implementation.
 However PLAI uses the [Racket][racket] programming language, which may be confusing to students.
 There is a fairly direct conversion to Scala.
 It's all algebraic data types and structural recursion.
 There is a thorough explanation of these techniques in the Scala context in the [WIP version of Scala with Cats][scala-with-cats].

+* For the other two case studies, there are online notes that the students can follow along with.

 [scalabridge]: https://scaladays.org/madrid-2023/scala-bridge
 [scala-days]: https://scaladays.org/madrid-2023/
 [address]: https://www.urjc.es/universidad/campus/sedes#situacion-y-planos-2